By Last Updated: September 15, 2025

 Good oral hygiene prevents dental diseases

-Brushing and flossing twice a day prevents build-up of plaque, food, and bacteria that may cause problems such as decay and infection.
+Brushing and flossing twice a day prevents plaque, food, and bacteria build-up, which may compromise the health of your tooth.

 Regular dental visits help identify and treat problems early

 It is recommended that you visit your dentist every six months.
-Routine dental check-ups help your dentist spot early signs of potential issues on your root canal tooth and provide treatment before they get worse.
+Routine dental check-ups help our dentist spot early issues on your root canal tooth and recommend treatment before they get worse.

 When a root canal tooth breaks, it is important that you act quickly.
-This can make all the difference between simple treatments, such as a cosmetic filling or a crown replacement, or losing your tooth when the damage has spread.
+This can make all the difference between simple repairs, such as a cosmetic filling, or losing your tooth when there is too much damage.